cfpb/regulations-site/README.md

 If you run the application with ```env = "built"``` in your ```local_settings.py``` and would like to use the UI as it ships with this project, you can skip this.

-The application's UI itself uses a number of dependencies that you can see in package.json and bower.json.
+The application's UI itself uses a number of dependencies that you can see in package.json.
 To start, we are going to be concerned with the foundations of the environment:

 ## Front end environment setup